Good Health & Reduced Fatigue

 Can this product help in recovery from illness and injury?

 When you have an infection, the body needs to build proteins for the immune defence at very fast rate.
 To get the necessary amino acids it needs to do this, the body instigates the catabolic response and there is a high level of protein breakdown.
 The amino acids released are then used to make the immune proteins.

-The requirement for amino acids is enormous and amino acid supplementation will be of great benefit.
-We are currently working on developing a specific formulation to replenish more specifically the amino acids in highest demand for building antibodies.
+The requirement for amino acids is enormous and amino acid supplementation will help contribute to the high demand for the production of immune proteins.

 Are there any drugs or medicinal compounds in the formulation?

 The amino acids and the electrolyte components are normal dietary components that are found in foods.
 There are no drugs or medicinal compounds.
-The product is made via an allergy free manufacturing process which means they are clean as free from contamination by peanuts and milk products.
+The product is made via an allergy free manufacturing process which means they are clean and as far as possible, free from contamination by peanuts and milk products.

 What is the difference between an amino acid, a polypeptide and a protein?